tplinderoth/Copenhagen-Popgen-Course/genotype_snp_calling_exercises/README.md

 </details>

-Now find an estimate of the SFS which maximizes the probability of observing these per site allele frequency likelihoods.
+Now find an estimate of the SFS that maximizes the probability of observing these per site allele frequency likelihoods.
-Be sure to specify `-fold 1` again in order to estimate the folded SFS.
+Be sure to specify `-fold 1` in order to estimate the folded SFS.
 A useful option with `realSFS` is the ability to specify specific regions in the usual ANGSD `-r` syntax.
 This enables you to investigate what the SFS looks like in a region that you suspect may have experienced a selective sweep for example.
-Here we'll omit any region specification in order to estimate the global, "genome-wide" SFS.
+Here we'll omit any region specification in order to estimate the global, genome-wide SFS.

 ```bash
 $DATDIR/prog/bin/realSFS -fold 1 $DIR/output/calmas_region_folded.saf.idx > $DIR/output/calmas_region_folded.sfs